 Good Practice in Supporting the Voice of the Child

 Effective safeguarding systems must be child centred.
 Problems can arise in safeguarding systems when practitioners in agencies lose sight of the needs and views of the children within them, or place the interests of adults ahead of the needs of children.
-Everyone working with children and families must seek the voice of the child and reflect and respond to it in all aspects of work.
+Everyone working with children, young people and families must seek the voice of the child and reflect and respond to it in all aspects of work.
 This is rooted in legislation and good practice.

-Children want to be respected, to have their views heard, to have stable relationships with practitioners built on trust and to have consistent support provided for their individual needs.
+Children and young people want to be respected, to have their views heard, to have stable relationships with practitioners built on trust and to have consistent support provided for their individual needs.
 This should guide the behaviour of practitioners.
-Anyone working with children should see and speak to the child; listen to what they say; take their views seriously; and work with them collaboratively when deciding how to support their needs.
-A child-centred approach is supported by:
+Anyone working with children and young people should see and speak to the child/young person; listen to what they say; observe their behaviour; take their views seriously; and work with them and their families and the people who know them well when deciding how to support their needs.

 - Vigilance: to have adults notice when things are troubling them;